 Remember that eating should be a pleasure!
 Our bodies need a whole range of different food types for recovery and health - the secret is to know what you're eating and strike the right balance.
-If you suffer with other medical conditions such as renal or cardiac problems or diabetes, you may need some additional dietary advice.
-Also, based on the type of surgery you have had, some foods may cause problems such as wind or blockage.
+If you suffer with other medical conditions such a renal or cardiac problems or diabetes, you may need some additional dietary advice.
 Please discuss this with your stoma care nurse.